ANU-charlotte/Deep-Bushfire-Detection/README.md

 This part of the code can be used for custom coco dataset creation, feel free to replace `data` folder with your own set of testing, training and box labels.

 # Faster-RCNN Object Detection with Pytorch and ResNet50 backbone
-My training, modelling and testing codes follow closely to the tutorial on custom object detection with Faster-RCNN by Sovit Ranjan RathSovit Ranjan Rath (Please see anowledgement).
+My training, modelling and testing codes follow closely to the tutorial on custom object detection with Faster-RCNN by Sovit Ranjan RathSovit Ranjan Rath.
 Work-to-date had shown that there in still much more improvement to be made with the model.
 While some smoke are detected, a lot of the times when a smoke is spread out or relatively zoomed-in, a detection was failed to make.
 I would like to continue training the model to obtain better results.
 Below shows examples of detected smoke:

 ![Test Image2](markdown_images/Capture10.PNG)